Classic T Imeline: 1 | 2, 3, 4/F/Final

 - Technicolor Ninjas: Soleares/AS Alegrias in a nutshell; interestingly, Selena operates like a Real Life ninja (save the flashy uniform) via infiltrating enemy ranks and adapting their knowledge and technology for her own purposes.

 - Whip It Good: The energy knives for the Soleares/AS Alegrias can double as whips.
 Selena also carries a human-sized one, usually used when she's sneaking.

 - The Atoner: One of the reasons for joining the Steel Dragon Battle Group is to right the wrongs committed by her father.

 - Crazy-Prepared: After the "S-ZLAI" in the RaiOh turns Touma into The Berserker, Minaki installs a Self-Destruct Mechanism in the LIOH System in case the RaiOh goes out of control again in the Second Original Generation.

 - Hack Your Enemy: In the Second Original Generation, Minaki removes the S-ZLAI in the JinRai after it's captured by the Steel Dragon Battle Group and overhauls it into the RaiOh.
 See also Crazy-Prepared.

-- Mad Scientist's Hot Daughter: Alpha 3 only; the Second Original Generation changes Minaki into Kaoru's adopted daughter.
+- Mad Scientist's Beautiful Daughter: Alpha 3 only; the Second Original Generation changes Minaki into Kaoru's adopted daughter.

 - Power Limiter: In Alpha 3, during the DaiRaiOh's Jinrai attack, Minaki removes the limiters restraining the machine.